sandra-chas-academy/u02-individuell-uppgift-egen-portfoliosida-Chas-Henrik-1/README.md

 ***
 *Known problems:*
-1. Page breaks can cut grid & card items in half when printed from Safari.
+1. Safari doesn't respect `break-inside: avoid` so page breaks can at any place when printed from Safari.

 *Notes:*